Connect with others who understand.

 What Does the Hammersmith Functional Motor Scale Assessment Involve?

 The HFMS consists of 20 items.
-Originally, pediatric SMA professionals developed the scale to evaluate the physical abilities of children with nonambulatory SMA (those with SMA who cannot walk unassisted).
-The scale’s creators chose these 20 items based on their ability to measure the physical functioning of children with both SMA type 2 and 3.
-Now, the HFMS is used for people of all ages who have type 2 or 3 SMA.
+Originally, pediatric SMA professionals developed the scale to evaluate the physical abilities of children with SMA.
+The scale’s creators chose these 20 items based on their ability to measure the physical functioning of children with both SMA types 2 and 3.
+Now, an expanded version of the HFMS is used for people of all ages who have type 2 or 3 SMA.

 Does the Hammersmith Functional Motor Scale Diagnose SMA?